stevenrobertson/sd-docs/report/fractal.md

 - Cloud-spiral Formations
 - Virus and bacterial colonies
 - Coastlines
-- and numerous others [3]
+- and numerous others

 The wonder that nature brings individuals can partly be attributed to the idea of self-similarity and the complex shapes it produces.

 Fractal Geometry has been a part of the African culture, social hierarchy, and art predating any formal western knowledge on fractals.
-Village architecture, jewelry, and even religious rituals all exhibit the concepts of self-similarity.
-[4] Recently with the advancement of computer aided image generation, the appreciation of fractals has spread to a wider community.
+Village architecture, jewelry, and even religious rituals all exhibit the concepts of self-similarity[@Eglash2007].
+Recently with the advancement of computer aided image generation, the appreciation of fractals has spread to a wider community.
 For example, the application [Electric Sheep](http://electricsheep.org/) uses distributed computing in order to evolve fractal flames which are displayed as screensavers to users.
-The community has membership of roughly 500,000 unique members [5] who appreciate viewing fractal flame images.
+The community has membership of roughly 500,000 unique members [@PhoenixPerry2011] who appreciate viewing fractal flame images.

 Hopefully this background information shows the general interest in fractal-like patterns and with that the project focuses on this last group of individuals who appreciate computer generated fractal images.
 The proposed GPU rendered fractal algorithm hopes to deliver the existing community with the opportunity to continue viewing these fractal flame images without the need for distributed computing to render them in real time- a major improvement.